athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 Before we jump over to the next section I want to draw your attention to the fact that we have zero dependencies.
 Think about this: our files are being watched, code is recompiled on save, we are greeted with a browser repl and all of this with zero dependencies.
 Yes, we are still missing a few niceties, but we are not done yet.
 We will get you to hero toolchain status soon.

-<aside class="blog-post__note">If you were testing the watch feature and can't see the code changes take affect be sure to try refreshing the browser.</aside>
+<aside class="blog-content__note">If you were testing the watch feature and can't see the code changes take affect be sure to try refreshing the browser.</aside>

 ## Setup a ClojureScript Toolchain